 Minimum adult to child ratios and first aid

-The Education (Early Childhood Services) Regulations 2008 also require there to be at least one staff member at the centre (at all times children are attending) who either holds a current first aid certificate, is a registered medical practitioner, is a nurse with a current practising certificate, or is a qualified ambulance officer or paramedic (see licensing criterion HS25).
+The Education (Early Childhood Services) Regulations 2008 also require there to be at least one staff member for every 25 children at the centre (at all times children are attending) who either holds a current first aid certificate, is a registered medical practitioner, is a nurse with a current practising certificate, or is a qualified ambulance officer or paramedic (see licensing criterion HS25(external link)).

 The number of certificated teachers your ECE service needs

 The Education (Registration of Early Childhood Services Teachers) Regulations 2004(external link) require, in teacher-led services, the person acting as 'person responsible' to be a registered teacher.

 The Education (Early Childhood Services) Regulations 2008(external link) (regulation 44 (1) (d)) require a 'person responsible' to supervise children, or the staff by whom the children are supervised, at all times.

 Developing schedules is quite tricky and you may need to try lots of versions before you find one that suits your service.

 Use the example schedule [DOC, 955 KB] as a guide and carry out the following steps:

 - Fill in the number of children (over 2 or under 2) that you have planned will be at the service every half hour (right hand column).
 Note that, at the start and end of the day, there are often fewer children attending.
 If this is the case, fewer adults may be needed at these times.

 - Work out how many adults you will be required to employ for the number of children (every half hour) and write this number in the planned staff column.